How long are checks generally good for?

 How long are personal checks good for?

 If you’ve been given a check, it’s best to cash or deposit it as soon as feasible.
-If you hold onto a check for a while you run the risk of the account number or routing number changing or the check writer may have forgotten about the check and spent the money on something else.
+If you hold onto a check for a while, you run the risk of the account number or routing number changing, or the check writer may have forgotten about the check and spent the money on something else.
 This may cause you to have to pay returned check fees.

 How long are U.S. Treasury checks good for?

 By law, U.S. Treasury checks are good for one year after the date on the check.
-This means that federal tax refund checks are good for one year as those are issued by the U.S. Treasury.
+This means that federal tax refund checks are good for one year, as those are issued by the U.S. Treasury.
 After that time, you’re still entitled to money the government owes you, but you’ll need to contact the issuer of the check and request a new check.

 Checks from the state or local government agencies will expire according to state law.
-So, how long a state tax refund check is good for will vary from state to state, but generally it’s 6 months to a year.
+So, how long a state tax refund check is good for will vary from state to state, but generally it’s six months to a year.
 If you have an expired state tax refund check, you should contact the state and request a new check.
 Just like with the federal checks, you’re still entitled to what the government owes you.

 When you receive a check from a governmental agency, read the check and look for anything that tells you when it expires.
 The best bet is to deposit or cash the check before the expiration date.

-Open a Huntington Checking Account
+Open a Huntington checking account

 If you want a basic checking account with no monthly maintenance fee, or an interest-earning checking account, we've got the options that are right for you.